An extended analysis for a generalized Chaplygin gas model: New generalized Chaplygin gas (NGCG) model

 \section{New generalized Chaplygin gas (NGCG) model}

-In this section, we briefly introduce the NGCG model.
-For details of this model, see for instance Ref. \cite{ngcg}.
-Assuming the Universe is flat with the Friedmann-Lemaître-Robertson-Walker (FLRW) metric, the EoS of NGCG fluid is given by \cite{ngcg}
+In what follows, we briefly introduce the NGCG model.
+We assume that the Universe is homogeneous and isotropic, and endowed with the spatially flat Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
+The EoS of NGCG fluid is given by \cite{ngcg}

-where, $\alpha$ is the constant parameter and $\tilde{A}(a)$ is a function depends upon the scale factor ($a$) of the Universe.
-It might be expected that the NGCG fluid smoothly interpolates between a dust dominated phase ($\rho \sim a^{-3}$, when $a$ is small) and a DE dominated phase ($\rho \sim a^{-3(1+\omega_{de})}$, when $a$ is large), where $\omega_{de}$ is a constant EOS parameter.
+where $\alpha$ is the constant parameter, $\rho_{NGCG}$ is the energy density of the NGCG fluid, and the function $\tilde{A}(a)$ depends upon the scale factor, $a$, of the Universe.
+It might be expected that the NGCG fluid smoothly interpolates between a dust (pressureless matter) dominated phase ($\rho_{NGCG} \sim a^{-3}$ when $a$ is small) and a DE dominated phase ($\rho_{NGCG} \sim a^{-3(1+\omega_{de})}$ when $a$ is large), where $\omega_{de}$ is a constant EOS parameter.
 Also, the energy density of the NGCG fluid can be elegantly expressed as \cite{ngcg}

-where, $A$ and $B$ are positive constants.
-Notice that the derivation of the Eq. (\ref{eqrhongcg1}) should be the consequence of substituting the EoS Eq. (\ref{eq-rho-gen}) into the energy conservation equation of the NGCG fluid, this requires the function $\tilde{A}(a)$ to be of the form
+where $A$ and $B$ are positive constants.
+It deserves to mention here that Eq. (\ref{eqrhongcg1}) can be deduced by substituting the EoS Eq. (\ref{eq-rho-gen}) into the energy conservation equation of the NGCG fluid.
+This requires the function $\tilde{A}(a)$ to be of the form